Building with Claude Episode 5

 The pipeline that runs itself: how we track prospects on a $5/month server

-The emails were getting delivered.
-People were opening them.
-For the first two weeks, nobody responded.
+Six weeks ago, none of this existed.
+We had a spreadsheet with company names and a vague plan to "do outreach."
+The first 9 cold emails got zero replies.
 We had a pipeline problem and an outreach quality problem, and we didn't have the tools to tell which was which.

 In this article: